heart

 ● Women make more short stops on the way to or from work than do men to perform household-sustaining activities, such as shopping and family errands, and working women in two-worker families were twice as likely as men in two-worker families to pick up and drop off school-age children at school during their commute.

-Research on trip chaining—with attention to gendered differences in travel—has been key to urban development in Vienna, for example.
+Research on trip chaining—with attention to gendered differences in travel—has been the key to urban development in Vienna, for example.
 When planning extensions to subway lines, civil engineers considered multi-destination trips involving travel to workplaces, crèches, schools, hospitals, and parks (Irschik, 2008).

 Gendered Innovation 3: Gathering Sex-Disaggregated Data Improves Transportation Research and Policy

 In 2001, officials in the Swedish Transportation Department acknowledged disparities between women and men in transportation sector employment (for example, most people in leadership positions were men, a form of vertical segregation) and proposed integrating gender analysis into Swedish transportation policy and administration practices (Sahlin et al., 2001).
-To advance the goal of creating “a gender-equal road transport system […] that is designed to fulfill the transport needs of both women and men,” researchers disaggregated transportation data by sex.
-Researchers found that, among people in paid employment, a greater proportion of women (18%) than men (14%) utilize public transit.
+To advance the goal of creating "a gender-equal road transport system [….] that is designed to fulfill the transport needs of both women and men," researchers disaggregated transportation data by sex.
+Researchers found that, among people in paid employment, a greater proportion of women (18%) than men (14%) use public transit.
 Other differences were also observed.

 Disaggregating data by sex is a first step.
 To serve a wide user base, other variables need to be considered and analyzed for how they interact with sex and gender (Audirac, 2008).
 These include:

 Age: Designing public transport systems to consider the mobility needs of older adults supports safe mobility for older people who have ceased driving for various health reasons (Currie et al., 2010).
-Gender also interacts with age in the context of driving cessation: researchers found that “older females were more likely than males to have planned ahead [for cessation], made the decision themselves, and stopped at appropriate times” (Oxley et al., 2011).
-The correlation between age and geographic location is a major challenge in supporting the mobility of older people: more older people live in rural areas than do younger people (O’Neill, 2010).
+Gender also interacts with age in the context of driving cessation: researchers found that "older females were more likely than males to have planned ahead [for cessation], made the decision themselves, and stopped at appropriate times" (Oxley et al., 2011).
+The correlation between age and geographic location is a serious challenge in supporting the mobility of older people; more older people live in rural areas than do younger people (O'Neill, 2010).

 Family status: The presence of children—particularly young children—increases the number of caring trips and the need for routes to accommodate these needs (Crane, 2007).